Overview

 Download the Report | Download the Data | Download the Codebook

-Data and indicators in this paper are organized according to the major stages of the identity lifecycle: registration, issuance, use, and management.
+Data and indicators in the 2022 ID4D Trends dataset are organized according to the major stages of the identity lifecycle: registration, issuance, use, and management.

 Management